Red Bee Media: Spain

 In October 2008, Red Bee Media acquired Mundovisión, the largest independent subtitling and audio description company in Spain.
 Alongside the recent acquisition of Titelbild in Germany, the addition of Mundovisión consolidated Red Bee Media's position as Europe's largest supplier of subtitling, signing and audio description services to the media industry.

 The Netherlands

-Red Bee is active on the Videoland website: they create subtitles for the service.
+The Netherlands department of Red Bee is a in-1988-privitised division of the public broadcaster NOS.
+This division has had several name changes and has been acquired multiple times over the years.
+Nederlands Omroepproduktie Bedrĳf (Netherlands Broadcast Production Company) was created in 1988 by law to create more competition in the audiovisual market, until the company was divided in multiple standalone companies in 2002 due to persistenly financial struggles.
+NOB Cross Media Facilities from 2002 until Thomson acquired the company in 2006, therefore renamed to Technicolor Nederland from 2008 to 2012.
+In July 2012 Ericsson purchased Technicolor and merged them into Ericsson Broadcast and Media Services.
+In 2017 was the latest name change to Red Bee Media B.V.

+Red Bee is responsible for the network control of the Dutch public broadcasting system as well as delivering recordings and transcoding for archiving and video on demand platforms such as NPO Start and Videoland.
+The Dutch subsidiary provides MCR services to the NOS, RTL and the Dutch regional broadcasters.
+ESPN is also a client of the Dutch division until the summer of 2025.
+Other services are (real-time) subtitling and translation.

+Until 2017 the company provided the technical crew and support for the news broadcasts and studios of the NOS.
+From 1 January 2017 EMG the Netherlands took over these tasks for ten years.

 United States

 Red Bee Media acquired Technicolor’s broadcast services division in July 2012 and FYI Television in January 2016.

 Operations and services

 In addition to channel playout, media management, content discovery platform and electronic program guide services, Red Bee Media provides "creative services" such as creation of advertisements, promotions and trailers for radio, television and interactive television and "access services" such as subtitling, signing and audio description for the BBC, Channel 4 and Channel 5 programming.
 The company also provides compliance, media management, design and support services, like encoding and editing video for mobile phone operators and VOD and IPTV operators such as the BBC iPlayer, Orange and UK cable company Virgin Media.

 Red Bee Media operates interactive television for the BBC, UKTV and others and provides webmaster services for BBC Online and other websites.
 It markets complex design systems for television such as its sports analysis tool called Piero, which is a 3D sport graphic system designed to analyse sports on TV.

 Red Bee Media also opened a subtitling division in Paris, France in January 2007, which subtitles for the French TV channel M6.